 The most popular attribute of the bunch is size.
 Some say that quality content must be at least 500 words, 1,000 words, 1,500 words, or more.
 But neither of these is true.
 Length doesn’t matter.

 So why does long content seem to rank well?

 Long content ranks well possibly because there are more keywords, more variations of those keywords, more research, more references, more on-page assets such as meta-data, images, subheads, etc.

 Does this mean that writing long-form content will increase my chances of ranking well?
-No. Unless the content is good.
+No. Unless the content for SEO is good.
 Good to the reader, that is.
-Which is the point: Google’s algorithm uses several signals that will help determine what it thinks human beings will attribute quality to.
+Which is the point: Google’s algorithm uses several signals that will help determine what it thinks human beings will attribute the quality too.